 Scotland is one of only eight countries in the world where Humanist marriage ceremonies are legally conducted.
 The others are Australia, Canada, Iceland, Ireland, New Zealand, Norway and certain states of the USA.

 Humanist weddings have the same legal status as civil and religious weddings as long as they are conducted by an HSS Celebrant who has been authorised by the Registrar General of Scotland.
 They can take place anywhere 'safe and dignified', and are recognised as legal throughout the world.

-When the Marriage and Civil Partnerships (Scotland) Bill is passed by the Scottish Parliament, hopefully in 2015, HSS celebrants will be able to conduct legally binding same-sex marriages.
+Now that the Marriage and Civil Partnerships (Scotland) Bill has been passed by the Scottish Parliament, HSS celebrants will be able to conduct legally binding same-sex marriages.
 See this story from BBC News for more detail.

 "'Weddings up 64%' is probably the most unlikely headline of the year, but add one word and it's completely true.
 That word is 'humanist'."

 Couples are effectively free to marry wherever they choose and HSS wedding ceremonies have taken place on beaches and mountains, in keeps and castles, grand hotels, social clubs and the gardens of people's own homes.
 Celebrants have their own view of ‘safe and dignified’, Munros and little boats come to mind.
 It is highly individual and a couple who have a specific and potentially unusual setting in mind should raise this with their celebrant early in their discussions.

 Each Humanist wedding ceremony is unique, dignified and deeply personal.
 Humanists look on marriage as an equal partnership and a serious commitment that involves mutual love, support and respect and a humanist ceremony is a time when couples can declare all that they feel for each other in a way that feels right for them.

 The couple are free to make all the important choices about location, readings, music and the wording of their promises to each other.To find a wedding celebrant please click here.